 Ken had been interested in electronics since building his first audio amplifier at twelve with parts from old vacuum tube TV sets.
 He had recently taken an interest in the advances in “solid-state” electronics, and thought it would be fun to develop something with it that was inexpensive, but with high quality sound.
 Ken’s first system turned out to sound very good indeed; helping that small band from nowhere on its way to becoming top rock stars.

-That first garage-band customer was a young man just out of the local high school named Tom Petty.
+That leader of that first garage-band customer was a young man just out of the local high school named Tom Petty.
 Yes, “the” Tom Petty.

 Ken’s sound systems soon became popular with more and more bands in the area seeking him out.
 One band from nearby Daytona Beach with lots of talent but little money impressed Ken.
 That band was also destined to become a rock legend… and to shape the future of AEA .

 They were the Allman Joys, formed by two brothers while in high school, Gregg and Duane Allman.
 Ken and the band leader Duane formed a friendship, and Ken decided to “donate” a sound system to help them out.
 Long story short is that they changed their name to The Allman Brothers Band, quickly became popular and got a recording contract.

 Tom Petty’s High School band: The Epics – Circa early 1967